mateuszniechwiej/Ms-1-LP/README.md

    ### Typography
    :black_nib:
-   * The primary font used in this project is **Open Sans** with *sans-serif* as a fallback font.This font is elegant and also modern.
+   * The primary font used in this project is **Open Sans** with *sans-serif* as a fallback font.
+This font is elegant and also modern.
 It offers an excellent reading experience.
-   *  The secondary font used for this website is _Libre Baskerville_ with *sans-serif" as a fallback font.
-It's a web font optimized for body text and offten used with **Open Sans**.
+   *  The secondary font used for this website is __Libre Baskerville__ with _sans-serif_ as a fallback font.
+It's a web font optimized for body text and often used with **Open Sans**.
 ### Imagery
-    *
+#### As this website is for an ice cream company, images play the most important role and are the main content of this project.
+* There is a logo image(provided by the owner of the company) appearing on each of the HTML pages in the navbar and will be displayed through all the devices(mobile, tablet and desktop).
+* On the landing page, there is an image carousel with 3 photos of the product with caption displayed on larger screens(images were resized and optimized) for better user experience and website performance.
+* There is also a separate *__Gallery__* page with images of the products and pictures from the Café and company ice cream shops(resized into square images and optimized)
 ### Wireframes
 :point_right: [Wireframes for mobile,tablet and desktop](https://xd.adobe.com/view/90708c4b-fc61-4ca3-95a0-3f497bdf5165-c523/)
 #
 # Features
 :pushpin: